zabokaa/goodFood/README.md

 ## Testing

+- ### Input Validation and Error-Checking

+- [PEP8]: No errors

+- Tested in Code Institute Heroku terminal and in my VS Code terminal while coding

 ### Bugs

 - I encountered an issue where the date, stored as a string in my worksheet, was being saved with a leading apostrophe.
 So my delete_food_entry function did not work and displayed "No entries found for {food_type} on {date}".
 I discovered that this was a formatting issue with Google Sheets.
 So I changed the format to "Plain Text" --> solved.